Ebbw Vale bus station: Background

 Ebbw Vale is a town at the head of the Ebbw Valley, 2.5 mi from the south of the Brecon Beacons National Park.
 As such the town is the northern terminus of services through the valley towards Cardiff, Caerphilly, and Cwmbran, as well as having services to Tredegar and Abergavenny.

-The bus interchange is approximately 0.279 mi from the recently opened Ebbw Vale Town railway station which provides services to Cardiff Central railway station, and in 2021 to Newport railway station.
+The bus interchange is approximately 0.279 mi from Ebbw Vale Town railway station which provides services to Cardiff Central railway station and Newport railway station.

 In 2019 residents in the nearby area complained at cuts to bus services by operator Stagecoach South Wales which had left them "like prisoners in their own village".
 The town of Cwm has been reduced to one bus each hour on weekdays, and no services on Sunday.
 The town's evening services are already subsidised by Blaenau Gwent County Borough Council who state they are unable to further subsidise services to towns on the route.